-What Is Evidence-based Investing and Why Should You Care?
+What Is Evidence-driven Investing and Why Should You Care?

 Importantly, our investment strategy guidance is not defined by what is often referred to as an “active management” approach which revolves around what a so-called expert “thinks” markets, the economy or interest rates are going to do.
 Active management has been shown to be counterproductive and unreliable way to achieve investment goals.

-We believe there are six key tenets associated with evidence-based investing (EBI).
+We believe there are six key tenets associated with evidence-driven investing (EDI).

 1. Outperforming the market is difficult.
 While we do believe there are ways to build portfolios with higher expected returns than the stock market through strategic allocation decisions informed by academic evidence, we never lose sight of the fact that outperforming the market is not easy.
 Given this fact, we recommend low-cost, tax-efficient portfolios to our clients.